FouziH/introduction-to-control-flow/README.md

             This conditional will check a given value against any number of conditions and run the code block where there is a match;

+    Creating an array explicitly

+    To create and array
+        We first need to declare the type of data it hold: